Examples of cases – worker under EU law

 Below you will find a number of examples of cases involving foreign students who are EU/EEA citizens and have applied for SU on the basis of their status as a worker under EU law.
 The examples show our decisions which in all cases are made on the basis of an individual assessment in relation to every student’s entire case.
 Therefore there may be aspects regarding you application that will lead to another decision even if your circumstances may be very close to the examples:

 An Italian citizen travels to Denmark in July 2024.
-On 26 August 2024, he gets a job working 10 hours a week earning 120 kr. an hour.
+On 26 August 2024, he gets a job working 10 hours a week earning 120 kr. an hour and being entitled to vacation according to the Danish Holiday Act.
 In September 2024, he starts studying and applies for SU.
 We approve that he can receive SU as worker under EU law from September.
 He can then receive SU as long as he studies and, at the same time, works a minimum of 10–12 hours a week.

-A German citizen travels to Denmark in April 2021 and immediately gets a job 12 hours a week.
-When he starts studying in August 2021, he is granted SU as a worker under EU law.
-In September, he stops working without informing us of this, which we do not learn of until December 2021.
-We therefore discontinue his SU, and the student must pay back SU for the months of September to December as he could not be regarded as a worker during this period.
+A German citizen travels to Denmark in April 2024 and immediately gets a job 12 hours a week.
+When he starts studying in August 2024, he is granted SU as a worker under EU law.
+In September, he stops working but does not inform us until December 2024.
+We therefore discontinue his SU and require him to pay back his SU for the months of September to December as he could not be considered a worker in Denmark according to EU law during this period.

-A Swedish citizen travels to Denmark in March 2021.
-From the outset she works approximately 30 hours a week.
-In September 2021 she is admitted to a study programme and applies for SU.
-At study start she reduces her hours working to 8 hours a week.
+A Swedish citizen travels to Denmark in March 2024.
+In the first 6 months she works approximately 30 hours a week.
+In September 2024 she is admitted to a study programme and applies for SU.
+At study start she reduces her working hours to 8 hours a week.
 It is stated in her employment contract that she is not entitled to pay during holiday or remuneration during illness and that a collective agreement does not apply to the employment.
-After a concrete assessment of all the specific circumstances of her case, her application for SU is rejected because we find that she is not considered a worker under EU law concurrently with her studies.
+After a concrete assessment of all the specific circumstances of her case, her application for SU is rejected because we find that she is not considered a worker under EU law while she studies.

 We conduct a specific assessment of the submitted documentation.
 We assess that she runs the business on a fairly regular basis in a serious matter and with the purpose of achieving economic profit.
 We also assess that the extent of the business’ economic activities is of such a size that she can be considered a self-employed person.
 Therefore, we assess that she has proven to have established herself as a self-employed person in Denmark under EU law.
 She is thus entitled to receive SU as long as she continues to run her business to the same extent along with her studies.